okinahiru/website/index.md

 ## **Introduction**

 Chip design often relies on **place-and-route (PnR)** tools, which iteratively arrange and connect millions of components (logic gates, wires, etc.) on a chip.
-While powerful, these traditional flows can be **time-consuming** and **complex**, since each design iteration must carefully balance factors like performance, power consumption, and physical layout constraints.
+While these traditional flows work, they can be **time-consuming** and **labor-intensive**, since each design iteration must carefully balance factors like performance, power consumption, and physical layout constraints.

 A more efficient alternative is **data-driven optimization**, where machine learning models predict possible bottlenecks—such as **congestion**—early in the design cycle.
 With congestion insights in hand, designers can fine-tune component placement and wiring to reduce wasted resources, speeding up the entire process.
 A **netlist** helps in this task by modeling the circuit as a **hypergraph**: nodes represent components (like logic gates), and hyperedges capture their electrical connections.